glic3rinu/django-orchestra/orchestra/contrib/saas/README.md

 WordPressForm provides the email field, and WordPressChangeForm adds the `blog_id` on top of it. `blog_id` will be represented as a *readonly* field on the form, so no modification will be allowed.

+`SaaSPasswordForm` provides a password field for the common case when a password needs to be provided in order to create a new account.
+You can subclass `SaaSPasswordForm` or use it directly on the `Service.form` field.

 ### Serializer for extra data

-Additionally, we should provide a serializer in order to save the form extra pices of information into the database (into field *data*).
+Additionally, we should provide a serializer in order to save the form extra pieces of information into the database (into field *data*).

 ```python
 class WordPressDataSerializer(serializers.Serializer):